 How to Teach Phonemic Awareness

-The good news about teaching phonemic awareness is that is can be a lot of fun!
+The good news about teaching phonemic awareness is that it can be a lot of fun!
 If you’re teaching the early levels of phonemic awareness read this post on teaching early phonemic awareness.
 You also don’t need to create your own program because there are many excellent programs already out there.

 Resources for Teaching Phonemic Awareness

 By far, the best resource for teaching advanced phonemic awareness skills is Equipped for Reading Success by David Kilpatrick.
-It is based off recent research that shows that advanced phonemic awareness skills are the most important skill struggling readers need to be working on.
+It is based on recent research that shows that advanced phonemic awareness skills are the most important skill struggling readers need to be working on.

 It is a complete guide to everything you need to know to systematically teach phonemic awareness from early to basic to advanced.